tomas-fryza/avr-course/Labs/07-uart/README.md

 Use single conversion mode and start each conversion every second (use Timer/Counter1 overflow).

-Read the voltage level of Right, Up, Down, Left, Select push buttons and display it on LCD display.
+Read the voltage level of Right, Up, Down, Left, Select push buttons and display it in decimal at LCD display position `a`.
+Display the same value but in hexadecimal at position `b`.
 Write the values in the table from Preparation tasks section and compare them with the calculated ones.

 ```c
 /**